Explicit error bounds for Markov chain Monte Carlo: Applications

 In some applications $C$ can be very large, such as $C=10^{20}$.
 Observe that always $S(\fc(D) ) = [-1, 1]$, hence the problem is scaled properly.
 In \cite{novak} Math{\'e} and Novak proved a lower error bound, see \cite[Theorem~1, p.~678]{novak}.

 \begin{theorem} For any $A_n\in\text{{\bf A}{\rm lg}}_n$ one obtains

 \end{theorem}

-For an upper error bound Math{\'e} and Novak consider the simple Monte Carlo algorithm: Evaluate the enumerator and denominator on a common independent sample according to the uniform distribution, say $(X_1,X_2,\dots,X_n)\in D^n$, and compute
+For an upper error bound Math{\'e} and Novak consider the simple Monte Carlo algorithm: Evaluate the numerator and denominator on a common independent sample according to the uniform distribution, say $(X_1,X_2,\dots,X_n)\in D^n$, and compute

 Note that every $X_j$ is uniformly distributed.
 It is essential that one can sample with respect to the uniform distribution on $D$.
 This might be a restrictive assumption.
 In \cite[Theorem~2, p.~680]{novak} the following upper error bound is proven.